 Step 6

-Enter your name here again and make sure that under Issued by: "DFN-Verein Global Issuing CA" if not, go to Change and select the correct certificate as in point 7.
+Enter your name here again and make sure that under Issued by: ‘DFN-Verein Global Issuning CA’ if not go to Change and select the correct certificate as under point 7.

 Step 7

-Now select the certificate where the issuer is the: "DFN-Verein Global Issuing CA" and click on "OK".
-Then click on Sign as described in point 6.
+Now select the certificate where the issuer is the: ‘DFN-Verein Global Issuing CA’ and click on ‘OK’, then click on Sign as in point 6.

 Step 8

-Now you have to confirm the signature You can no longer edit the file, otherwise remove your signature.
+You must now confirm the signature.
+You can no longer edit the file otherwise remove your signature.

 Step 9

-If everything worked correctly, your signature should then look something like this.
+If everything has worked correctly, your signature should look something like this.